ESMValGroup/ESMValTool_Tutorial/_episodes/03-configuration.md

 > - To get the data (or its correct rootpath), check instruction in [Setup]({{ page.root }}{% link setup.md %}).
-> - For more information about setting the rootpath, see also the ESMValTool For more information about setting the roothpath, see also ESMValTool [documentation](https://esmvaltool.readthedocs.io/projects/esmvalcore/en/latest/esmvalcore/datafinder.html).
+> - For more information about setting the rootpath, see also the ESMValTool [documentation](https://esmvaltool.readthedocs.io/projects/esmvalcore/en/latest/esmvalcore/datafinder.html).
 {: .callout}